linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 26 - Alternative Assets.md

 20. Consider a start-up that is valued at cost throughout the early stages of its life.

 a.
-Round A: Cyprus Ventures invests $250,000, bringing the post-round valuation to $800,000.
+Round A: Cyprus Ventures invests \$250,000, bringing the post-round valuation to \$800,000.
 What are the ownership percentages for the founder and Cyprus Ventures, if all voting rights are equal?
 b.
 Round B: A syndication of Cypress Ventures, Specific Pacific Management, and Mountainhome Capital Group invests 750,000 each.
 Now determine the ownership for each party assuming the start-up is valued at cost.
 c.
 What would be the minimum necessary voting rights for the founders to maintain control through both rounds of financing?
 (Control is defined as greater than  $50\%$  ownership, with percentages rounded to whole numbers.)

 21. The RRK buyout fund is considering an investment in a fertilizer distribution center.
-The stock currently trades at  $20 per share with 150,000,000 shares outstanding.
-RRK offers$ 25 per share, 80\% of which is funded by high-yield debt securities.
+The stock currently trades at  \$20 per share with 150,000,000 shares outstanding.
+RRK offers\$ 25 per share, 80\% of which is funded by high-yield debt securities.
 The fund believes it can work with management to grow the firm at a rate of about 4\% while also retiring half of the high-yield debt by an expected exit in year 6, reinvesting any profit in growth and debt reduction.
 What is the expected IRR of this investment?

 # E-INVESTMENTS EXERCISES